Walker-Xin/Walker-Xin.github.io/_pages/about.md

 ## Research interests

 I am particularly interested in high-energy astrophysical phenomena such as tidal disruption events.
-I am also interested in the development of symbolic and numerical tools for the study of general relativity and strong-field gravity.
+I also develop symbolic and numerical tools for the study of general relativity and strong-field gravity.

 In the summer of 2024, I worked with [Dr. A. Mummery](https://www.ias.edu/scholars/andrew-mummery) under a summer internship at Oxford Theoretical Physics.
 We developed a general, analytic framework for computing the local tidal tensor along a time-like geodesic in any stationary, axisymmetric spacetime.
-This work is now under review for publication in *Physical Review D*.
+This work is now on arXiv: [2511.21499](https://arxiv.org/abs/2511.21499) and has been accepted with minor revisions by *Physical Review D*.

 In the summer of 2025, I worked with [Dr. M. Rozner](https://morozner.wixsite.com/mysite) under a summer internship at Institue of Astronomy, University of Cambridge.
 We generalised Heggie's law to binaries with non-zero eccentricity and used numerical 3-body simulations to verify the theoretical predictions.